yetanotherco/aligned_layer/README.md

   -X POST https://ethereum-holesky-rpc.publicnode.com
 ```

-If you want to generate the call data yourself, you can do the following steps:
+To generate the calldata yourself, follow these steps:

-1. Clone the repository and move to it
+1. Clone the repository and move into it
-2. Create a python venv and install the dependencies
+2. Create a Python virtual environment and install the dependencies with

 ```bash
 python3 -m venv .aligned_venv